 Workshop on Multithreaded Architectures and Applications

-Held in Conjunction with the
+Held in Conjunction With

-International Parallel and Distributed Processing Symposium
+International Parallel and Distributed Processing Symposium (IPDPS 2008)

 Multithreading (MT) programming and execution

 models are starting to permeate the high-end and mainstream computing scene.

 This trend is driven by the need to increase processor utilization and deal

 with the memory-processor speed gap.
 Recent and upcoming examples architectures